 Marketers are encouraged to consult the Marketing Research and Intelligence Association (MRIA) for detailed guidance about professional standards in the practice of research.

 M4.1 Validity: Marketers must ensure that test, survey or other data reported in marketing communications is produced in accordance with established scientific principles and generally accepted research practices so that it is valid and reliable (technically reproducible).
 Claims must not take the research results out of context or distort them.

-M4.3 Special Care with Child Participants: Opt-in parental consent must be obtained when children or teenagers under 16 are to be interviewed.
-In the case of research conducted online, marketers must use their best efforts to ensure that they do not elicit participation from children or teenagers under 16 without parental consent.
+M4.3 Special Care with Child Participants: Opt-in parental consent must be obtained when conducting research with children under 13; this requirement extends to teenagers under the age of 16 when they are to be interviewed for qualitative research purposes.
+In the case of research conducted online, marketers must use their best efforts to ensure that they do not elicit participation from children or teenagers without appropriate parental consent.

 M4.4 Differentiation from Marketing: Bona fide market research must be clearly differentiated from other marketing activities and research interviews must not be used to sell products or services, develop sales leads, gather personal information or compile mailing lists.

-Findings from survey-style questionnaires used within marketing communications or for customer service purposes must not be positioned as bona fide research unless it conforms to generally accepted research methodologies.
+Findings from survey-style questionnaires used within marketing communications or for customer service purposes must not be positioned, either explicitly or implicitly, as bona fide research unless it conforms to generally accepted research methodologies.

 M4.5 Comparative Claims: Research that supports comparisons to other products or services must be subject to scrupulous methodologies.
 Marketers are encouraged to consult Advertising Standards Canada for their Guidelines for the Use of Comparative Advertising.